PatternAgents/JackPots/README.md

 JackPots is a simple quad Attenuator I/O module.

-The board can optionally include four (4) programmable color RGB LEDs, [![thingSoC JackPots](https://github.com/PatternAgents/JackPots/blob/master/JackPots/images/JackPots_top.png?raw=true)JackPots](https://github.com/patternagents/JackPots)
+[![thingSoC JackPots](https://github.com/PatternAgents/JackPots/blob/master/JackPots/images/JackPots_top.png?raw=true)JackPots](https://github.com/patternagents/JackPots)

 JackPots can be used on a breadboard for prototyping new circuits,